Ankr-network/ankr-docs/docs/Earn/liquid-staking/dot/dot-liquid-staking-mechanics.md

 Staking can be repeated anytime, without waiting for the current staking to completed as staking on Polkadot is done by the ANKR-owned wallet where users send their stake directly.

-The minimum requirements when unstaking are:
+The requirements when unstaking are:

 * Minimum value to unstake — 0 DOT.